-Hybrid course: This course consists of two closely related components: lectures and labs.
+This course consists of two closely related components: lectures and labs.
 In lectures, students will learn statistical theory and methods.
-In labs, students will apply these principles of statistics in 'hands-on' experience with real world datasets, using the software package R. Lectures are the live, in-person sessions of class on Monday and Wednesday, while labs will be asynchronous videos posted to Blackboard.
+In labs, students will apply these principles of statistics in 'hands-on' experience with real world datasets, using the software package R. Labs will be structured as part of a 'flipped classroom,' in which students will be expected to watch recorded, instructor-led labs that teach R coding before each week's classes.
+Lectures are during in-person sessions of class on Monday and Wednesday.
+Most weeks will devote in-class time on Wednesdays after the completion of lecture materials to examples and activities.
+At other times, R demonstrations will be tied into lecture topics directly.
 See the end of the syllabus for a specific schedule.
-Labs will be structured as part of a 'flipped classroom,' in which students will be expected to watch recorded, instructor-led labs that teach R coding before class, allowing some of the in-person time to be devoted to examples and activities.
-This will allow the class to work together to practice and learn applying statistical methods to statistical questions.